 Chicago’s Shedd Aquarium is home to over 32,000 aquatic animals, including dolphins, whales, sharks, penguins, sea turtles, and so many more!
 Its exhibits will introduce you to several marine environments like the Amazon River, the Great Lakes, and the Caribbean Reef.
 If you're looking for a truly unforgettable experience, be sure to check out the Shedd Aquarium's animal encounters.
 You can swim with the dolphins, get up close and personal with penguins, and even feed some of the animals!

-Whether you are a tourist or a local, Chicago bus tours are a fantastic way to experience the amazing sights and sounds of the Windy City, from the iconic skyscrapers of the Loop to the shoreline of Lake Michigan.
+Whether you are a tourist or a local, Chicago bus tours are a fantastic way to experience the amazing sights and sounds of the Windy City, from the iconic skyscrapers of Downtown Chicago to the shoreline of Lake Michigan.
 You'll be led by knowledgeable and passionate tour guides who share fascinating facts and stories about Chicago's history, culture, and architecture.
 You'll learn about the city's famous jazz scene, the Great Chicago Fire, the World's Fair, and so much more.

 30. Jazz and Blues